-Despite the Queensland Government's commitment to keep the community safe from 'juvenile delinquents', the Urban, Suburban and Regional communities of Queensland continue to remain a target for assault, destruction of property, vandalism and theft.
-The cost to the private and business sector is excessive.
+Despite the Queensland Government's commitment to 'keep the community safe' from 'juvenile delinquents', the Urban, Suburban and Regional communities of Queensland continue to remain a target for assault, destruction of property, vandalism and theft.
+The cost of juvenile crime to society, which include victim costs, criminal justice system costs and intangible costs - pain, suffering, decreased quality of life and psychological distress - is in the millions.